dudarev/progressio/STORY.md

     p add -t "title of the step/ticket/task"
 ```

-All current tickets are collected in progress.txt.

-Information about them is saved in progress.db - sqlite database.
+Information about current items is saved in progress.db - sqlite database.

 When a user enters just `p` all tickets are shown in the following format: